ljaime-hernandez/journal-webapp/README.md

 ### ui:
-Consist plainly on functions which will return a state, as the properties of our uiReducer are booleans then those will be manipulated in each component where used, those are mainly used as flags for elements to be displayed or not into the screen, alonfg with proper error messages when needed, such a wrong input for email, password and so on.
+Consist plainly on functions which will return a state, as the properties of our uiReducer are booleans then those will be manipulated in each component where used, those are mainly used as flags for elements to be displayed or not into the screen, along with proper error messages when needed, such a wrong input for email, password and so on.

 ## components: